Black cocoa cake aka the most delicious, spookiest Halloween chocolate cake.

 black cocoa cake

 If you’re looking for a halloween spin on a chocolate cake, you’ve come to the right place!
 This cake is ridiculously moist, fudgy, chocolatey delicious.
-To top it off is a velvety black cocoa buttercream and candy eye sprinkles – perfect for Halloween!
+It’s made with three layers of rich and moist black cocoa cake, three layers of espresso-infused ganache, two layers of rich black cocoa cream cheese frosting, and, if you’re up for it, cute little cream cheese ghosts.
+So let’s get into it! ☺︎

 papanicholas coffee